 Referrals are accepted from primary care physicians, attending physicians, and patients.
 More than 5,000 patients have benefited from medical treatment and rehabilitation at the Stroke Center since it began operation in 1994.

-Patients are seen at the Center for Advanced Medicine on the Washington University medical campus.
+Patients are seen at the Center for Advanced Medicine.

 Stroke neurology specialists see patients at the clinic, and consult with vascular neurosurgeons and interventional neuroradiologists as needed.